INNOVATION AND R&D

 Annapolis Valley Advantage: Campus-Based R&D

-Acadia University, the Acadia Entrepreneurship Centre and the Rural Innovation Centre (RIC)
+Acadia University and the Rural Innovation Centre (RIC)

-As an incubator for start-up companies, the RIC forms part of the Acadia Entrepreneurship Centre.
-Research-based tenants include the Acadia Institute for Data Analytics, Acadia Tidal Energy Institute, and Atlantic Wine Institute.
+As an incubator for start-up companies, the RIC houses Research-based tenants including the Acadia Institute for Data Analytics, Acadia Tidal Energy Institute, and other data focused companies.

 Nova Scotia Community College and Geomatics Research Group